mintlu8/bevy_stat_query/README.md

 # bevy-stat-query

-An over-engineered RPG stat query system for the bevy engine.
+An over-engineered RPG stat system for the bevy engine.

 ## Qualified Stats